Arcana (Varèse)

-Arcana is a symphonic poem for large orchestra by French composer Edgard Varèse.
+Arcana is a symphonic poem for large orchestra by Franco-American composer Edgard Varèse.
 It was composed between 1925 and 1927, with a later revision in 1931–32.

 Background

 According to letters to his wife, Louise Varèse, Varèse first conceived a few motifs in a dream he had on 9 October 1925, while on a visit to Île Saint-Louis.
 He would later use these motifs in Arcana.
 He originally intended for it to be ready for early 1926, as Leopold Stokowski was ready to include it in a program at Carnegie Hall.
 However, the complicated musical language used in Arcana forced him to postpone its premiere, until Stokowski conducted it with the Philadelphia Orchestra on 8 April 1927 at the Academy of Music (Philadelphia).

 As explained in his letter, the title 'arcana' refers to the mysteries of alchemy and a quote from Paracelsus's Hermetic Astronomy.
 Varèse explored the realm of dreams with the musical language present in Arcana, since he believed that the birth of art came from the unconscious and not from reason.
 The score is preceded by the following text, in Latin, English, and French:

 One star exists, higher than all the rest.
 This is the apocalyptic star.
 The second star is that of the ascendant.
 The third star is that of the elements—of these there are four, so that six stars are established.
 Besides these there is still another star, imagination, which begets a new star and a new heaven.